-

 The website kriis.ee has collected important information on entry and residence for people fleeing Ukraine, including housing, work permits, education etc.

-- When calling from abroad: +372 614 7393.
+- Victim support helpline: 116 006 (when calling from abroad: +372 614 7393)

-- Abandoning violence helpline +372 660 6077.
+- Abandoning violence helpline: +372 660 6077

 - Estonian Victim Support Website: Ohvriabi

-- Children Help: Lasteabi call 116111
+- Help for children: Lasteabi call 116111